paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 <a id="section-3382"></a>
 ## § 3382.
 National Counterintelligence Executive
-**(a) Establishment**

-(1) There shall be a National Counterintelligence Executive, who shall be appointed by the Director of National Intelligence.
+**(a) Establishment** There shall be a National Counterintelligence Executive who shall be appointed by the President, by and with the advice and consent of the Senate.

-(2) It is the sense of Congress that the Director of National Intelligence should seek the views of the Attorney General, Secretary of Defense, and Director of the Central Intelligence Agency in selecting an individual for appointment as the Executive.

 **(b) Mission** The mission of the National Counterintelligence Executive shall be to serve as the head of national counterintelligence for the United States Government.

 **(c) Duties** Subject to the direction and control of the Director of National Intelligence, the duties of the National Counterintelligence Executive are as follows:

-(1) To carry out the mission referred to in subsection (b) of this section.
+(1) To carry out the mission referred to in subsection (b).

 (2) To act as chairperson of the National Counterintelligence Policy Board under [section 3381 of this title](./chapter-045-miscellaneous-intelligence-community-authorities.md#section-3381).